 At Heritage, we do things a little differently to the big banks.
 We are owned by our customers, not shareholders, so our focus is always on putting People first rather than maximising profits.
 In everything we do, we put People first.

 Personal information is information or opinion about you that may identify you or by which your identity may be reasonably determined.
-The types of personal information that Heritage collects and holds may include the following information about customers, potential customers, and associated persons (such as guarantors) which is relevant to our relationship with that person.
+The types of personal information that Heritage collects and holds may include the following information about customers, potential customers, and associated persons (such as guarantors or third parties who share commitments or expenses with a person who has applied for a Heritage credit product) which is relevant to our relationship with that person.

 We will only ask for personal information (including credit information and credit eligibility information) relevant to our business relationship with you and we will tell you why we are asking for it when we collect it.
-If you do not provide some of your personal information, we may not be able to provide you with some of our products or services or we may be required to restrict operation of a financial product.
+If you do not provide some of your personal information, we may not be able to provide you or a person with whom you are associated with some of our products or services or we may be required to restrict operation of a financial product.

 Personal information may be collected from you: